aws-samples/aws-codedeploy-samples/conf-mgmt/puppet/masterless/README.md

 fi
 ```

-Our puppet manifest in this case is simply to set a couple of default tomcat options and start a
+Our Puppet manifest in this case is simply to set a couple of default tomcat options and start a
 tomcat instance:

 ```